 i-80 Gold Announces High-Grade Results from Underground Drilling at Cove

-Reno, Nevada, June 7, 2023 – i-80 GOLD CORP.
-(TSX:IAU) (NYSE:IAUX) (“i-80”, or the “Company”) is pleased to announce additional positive results from underground drilling at the Company’s 100%-owned McCoy-Cove Property (“Cove” or “the Property”) located in Lander County, Nevada.
-The ongoing ~40,000 metre drill program is focused on upgrading resources in the Helen and CSD/Gap Zones in advance of completing an updated resource estimate and a full feasibility study.
+Reno, Nevada, November 20, 2023 – i-80 GOLD CORP.
+(TSX:IAU) (NYSE:IAUX) (“i-80”, or the “Company”) is pleased to announce positive results from ongoing underground drilling at the Company’s 100%-owned McCoy-Cove Property (“Cove” or “the Property”) located in Lander County, Nevada.
+The new results are from definition drilling in the CSD/Gap Zone and initial drilling in the Helen Zone that continue to confirm continuity of high-grade mineralization in both horizons.

-Highlight results from recent 2023 drilling at Cove include:
+Highlight new results from 2023 drilling program at Cove include:

-Cove is one of three projects currently being advanced to realize the Company’s goal of becoming the second largest gold producer in Nevada.
-In addition to the underground drill program, the exploration and development program will also include the completion of the first phase of the underground decline and drift, and detailed hydrological and metallurgical test work in advance of completing a Feasibility Study following the underground definition drill program.
+Cove is one of three projects currently being advanced to realize the Company’s goal of becoming one of the largest producers in Nevada.
+In addition to the underground drill program at Cove, the Company is completing a 40-day pump test for the completion of a final hydrological model for the Property and final mine permitting.

 Please click here for further information on abbreviations and conversions referenced in this press release.